CiscoDevNet/SIMS/README.md

 ```

 #### Social Strategies Config
-SIMS is use by default five social login strategies.
+SIMS is use by default four social login strategies.
 For strategies modifications refer to [Add/Remove Login Strategies](#addremove-login-strategies) section below.
 Pay attention that missing config property will fail the application
 ```javascript
 LINKEDIN_CLIENT_ID=
 LINKEDIN_SECRET=